 I have written columns, Op-Eds and features for: New Yorker, New York Times, New York Daily News, NY Newsday, Reader's Digest, SPY, Playboy, Details, GQ, MAXIM, National Lampoon, Village Voice, and McSweeney's.
 I am a Contributing Editor at Writer's Digest.

-I have been speaking publicly against online shopping to raise awareness for independent bookstores and teach writing at NYU.
-I taught at Pratt Institute and School of Visual Arts for a dozen years.
-My new book is Everyone’s A Critic: The Ultimate Cartoon Book by the World’s Greatest Cartoonists.
+I have been speaking publicly against online shopping to raise awareness for independent bookstores.
+I taught at NYU, Pratt Institute and School of Visual Arts for a dozen years.
+My new book is The Complete Book of Cat Names (That Your Cat Won't Answer to, Anyways).
+I am host of The Cartoon Pad and creates the popular Substack newsletter, The Bob.
 Follow me on Twitter at @BobEckstein and Instagram at bob_eckstein.

 English is not my first language.
 I'm from the Bronx–I don't have a first language.
 My dad was a bus driver.
 But I grew up on Long Island although at every chance I would try to return to New York City.
 Instead of spending my senior year in high school, I sat in on classes in art college.
 It was there I ran into my future wife but at that time we were mortal enemies.
 It would take a dozen years for us to have a change of heart and after a reunion of sorts where we sat next to each other at a mutual friend's funeral, we dated and then eloped to Iceland.